SARL: Label-Free Reinforcement Learning by Rewarding Reasoning Topology: Introduction

 \begin{quote} \textit{Can complex reasoning be optimized not through supervision derived from ground-truth answers, but by directly shaping how the model thinks?} \end{quote}

-A compelling answer to this question lies in the macro-scale functional architecture of the human brain~\citep{sporns2016networks}.
-Neuroscientific evidence suggests that human high-level cognition is facilitated by the small-world organization of the brain's connectome~\citep{bassett2017small}.
-This topology is characterized by dense local clusters responsible for specialized information processing and a few strategic long-range shortcuts that minimize the path length between disparate functional modules~\citep{watts1998collective}.
-Such a structure allows the brain to achieve an optimal balance between functional segregation and global integration, which enables efficient relational reasoning and creative insight even in the absence of external feedback~\citep{wang2021segregation}.
-In this biological framework, a thinking process is essentially a traversal across this small-world network.
-Here, the quality of reasoning is determined by its navigational efficiency and topological coherence~\citep{seguin2018navigation}.
-Inspired by this architecture, we hypothesize that reasoning models can benefit from structural priors that encourage more efficient exploration in latent conceptual space.
+A compelling answer to this question is suggested by recent empirical work on the reasoning structural properties of Large Reasoning Models.
+Reasoning graphs extracted from LRMs exhibit measurable \emph{small-world} topology~\citep{watts1998collective}, with dense local clustering coexisting with short global path lengths, and these structural features correlate positively with reasoning accuracy~\citep{minegishi2025topology,feng2025characterizes,tan2025shape}.
+From the perspective of complex network theory, such organization balances local specialization with global integration, allowing efficient communication across distinct functional substructures of a reasoning trace.
+Together, these findings suggest that small-world topology is not merely a byproduct of good reasoning but a structural property that actively underlies it.

-In this work, we introduce Structure Aware Reinforcement Learning (SARL), a label free training framework that improves reasoning by optimizing the topology of the reasoning process itself rather than relying on ground truth labels.
-SARL constructs a per response Reasoning Map from intermediate thinking steps and rewards its small world structure, encouraging reasoning trajectories that are both locally coherent and globally efficient.
+In this work, we introduce Structure Aware Reinforcement Learning (SARL), a label-free framework that takes this structural insight as a direct training signal.
+Rather than relying on ground-truth answers or step-level annotations, SARL constructs per-response reasoning maps from intermediate thinking steps and optimizes its small-world topology as a reward, enabling RL training across both verifiable and open-ended domains.

-Our main contributions are as follows: \begin{itemize} \item We propose SARL, a label-free RL framework that optimizes the structure of reasoning rather than its outcome, by rewarding the small-world topology of per-response Reasoning Maps. \item We show that SARL is effective in both mathematical and open ended reasoning, outperforming prior label free baselines and matching or surpassing ground truth based RL in several settings. \item We find that SARL induces a more stable training regime, with lower policy drift and higher entropy, indicating more exploration and generalization ability. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We formulate the structural quality of reasoning trajectories as an intrinsic, label-free training signal, establishing a new optimization objective orthogonal to outcome-based rewards. \item We show that SARL is effective in both mathematical and open-ended reasoning, outperforming prior label-free baselines and even surpassing RL with ground-truth supervision. \item We observe that SARL yields lower KL divergence and higher policy entropy throughout training, suggesting more stable training dynamics and sustained exploration. \end{itemize}